 - TEE-based confidential computing

 TEE-based confidential computing allows you to store sensitive data and code in a TEE.
 This prevents the other parts of the system from accessing the data and code.
-Data and code in a TEE are inaccessible to other applications, the BIOS, the operating system, the kernel, administrators, O&M personnel, cloud service providers, or hardware components except CPUs.
+Data and code in a TEE are inaccessible to other applications, the BIOS, the operating system, the kernel, administrators, O&M personnel, cloud service providers, or hardware components except the CPU.
 This simplifies data management and reduces the risk of sensitive data leakage.
 For more information, see TEE-based confidential computing.

 Trusted software supply chains